lbeckman314/devilish/README.md

 [![Build Status](https://liambeckman.com/jenkins/job/devilish/badge/icon)](https://liambeckman.com/jenkins/job/devilish/)

-This is a minimalistic shell — It comes from the depths of hell, and can do lots of cool things!
+This is a minimalistic shell.
+It comes from the depths of hell, and can do lots of cool things!

 ---